Azam Jangravi

-Azam Jangravi, (Persian: اعظم جنگروی; born June 9, 1983, in Tehran) is an Iranian Information Security Analyst and human rights advocate who lives in Toronto, Canada.
+Azam Jangravi, (Persian: اعظم جنگروی; born June 9, 1983, in Tehran) is an Iranian Cybersecurity professional and human rights advocate who lives in Toronto, Canada.
 She is primarily famous for being one of The Girls of Enghelab during the Iranian protests against compulsory hijab.
 In Enqelab Street she protested the compulsory hijab by removing her scarf on top of an electricity transformer box and waving it above her head.

 Early life and career in Iran

 Azam was born in Tehran, the fifth child of Mostafa Jangravi and Mehry.
 She was raised in a traditional religious family and had to marry by the age of 22 as her mother pressured her.

 She married Saeed, a conservative religious person whose family obliged Azam to wear Hijab everywhere.

 Azam obtained a Computer Science Bachelor's Degree from the University of Tehran.
 Later, she continued her studies for a Masters in AI and Robotics.

 Azam became pregnant with her daughter Viana in 2009.
 The couple never got along and as their quarrels got worse with time, she decided not to raise her daughter in that environment.
 Azam filed a divorce but as the laws and regulations of the Islamic Republic are against women's rights, it took her 4 years to finalize it.